jalynmayer/insurance-pricing-simulator/README.md

 # Insurance Pricing Simulator

-Simulates insurance policy and claims data, models expected claim frequency with Poisson GLM and XGBoost, and displays results in an interactive Streamlit dashboard
+Simulates insurance policy and claims data, models expected claim frequency and loss cost using Poisson GLM and XGBoost, and displays results in an interactive Streamlit dashboard to support actuarial pricing decisions